 It is essential to consider all of your options when planning out a facelift in 2025.
 Ask questions about the possible outcomes, recovery process, and expected downtime associated with each procedure.

-If you are interested in learning more about the best facelift options, our expert plastic surgeons at Kensington Medical can discuss what you are hoping to achieve.
-Phone 0204 551 4892 to find out more about our facial cosmetic surgeons.
+If you are interested in learning more about the best facelift options in 2025, our expert plastic surgeons at Kensington Medical can discuss what you are hoping to achieve.
+Phone tel:0204 551 4892 to find out more about our facial cosmetic surgeons.
 For more information fill in the contact us form.

 Facial Rejuvenation Trends

 At Kensington Medical we focus on customised solutions in our facial plastic surgery.
 Advanced technologies and techniques enable our facial plastic surgeons to create highly personalised treatment plans.
-Customized implants, fat grafting, and dermal fillers are being utilised to enhance and balance facial features, providing natural-looking results that respect each patient’s unique face.
+Fat grafting, and dermal fillers are being utilised to enhance and balance facial features, providing natural-looking results that respect each patient’s unique face.

 Addressing the Lower Face and Neck